tobiasvanderwerff/flash-attention/README.md

 ## Observations

 - I don't see a clear advantage of using `torch.utils.cpp_extension.load` over `torch.utils.cpp_extension.load_inline`.
 In terms of compilation speed, I don't see a big difference.
+- Wurlitzer doesn't seem to work in VSCode Jupyter notebooks.
+Specifically, it doesn't print the compilation output when running `load_inline`.
+This makes development in a notebook quite difficult because you cannot see the compiler errors.

 ## TODO